sjbrown/misc_work/resolution_cards/notes.md

 *Idea:* during camp-out phase, they can choose only one skill and make one attempt per camp to up a skill.
 (By flipping and getting a proficiency card).  during level-up phase (resting near resources where they can reasonably learn the skill), they get 3 attempts that they can devote to one skill, or split up among many skills.

+## Challenges

+ * Classes and levels are tools to manage the balance of the game.
+Players might be able to unbalance the play experience
+ * Especially if the players & GM can just decide on a new skill name, write it on a card and say "Here ya go"

 ----
 # Thematic flips: